intranda/goobi-vocabulary-server/docs/02_data/01_creation/en.md

 }
 ```

-This vocabulary schema consists of three fields "Name", "Description", "Rating".
+This vocabulary schema consists of three fields `Name`, `Description`, `Rating`.
 It can be used to describe movies, articles in a shop or favorite toys.
-The "Name" field is set to be the required main entry.
+The `Name` field is set to be the required main entry.
 Its type ID `1` should correspond to the "Anything" type we created earlier.
-The "Description" field should contain a longer description of the entry.
+The `Description` field should contain a longer description of the entry.
 It has a required English translation and an additional optional German translation.
 Its type ID `2` could correspond to a field type that is set to `large`.
-The "Rating" field should contain a numeric rating value and correspond to the "Rating" type we have created earlier.
+The `Rating` field should contain a numeric rating value and correspond to the "Rating" type we have created earlier.
 This vocabulary schema is not hierarchical and can contain any number of records.

 Please check out the [example vocabulary setup script](../../install/demo.sh) to see some more complex examples.